flarcher/log_access_reader/README.md

 ## Next steps

+* Add some automatic testing about the retrieval of the latest statistics with a better code coverage.
 * Use a logging library like _logBack_ with an output towards a log file whose path can be configured.
-* Provide JMX metrics.
-Especially about the maximum statictic's section count and the size of the time bucket's internal map.
 * Makes possible to issue a configured command call when an alert is raised/released.
 * Provide stats in several periods of time like; _fromStart_, 1day, 1hour, 5min, 10sec
 * Support a better configuration file format instead of the legacy _properties format_, like YAML for example